 Daisies are known to represent loyalty in love, beauty, innocence and purity.
 They are Freya’s sacred flowers, the goddess of love, beauty and fertility.
 If your relationship is heading in a new direction, whether that means a fresh start in a new home or progressing into parenthood, then daisies are a must-add to your Valentines bouquet.
 These gentle flowers are commonly associated with soulmates and harmony, so even if your relationship isn’t heading into a new chapter just yet, daisies will send the message that you care and your partner is loved.

 While it won’t be the main attraction of a Valentines bouquet, baby’s breath is a stunning filler for a romantic floral arrangement.
 These delicate bright white dots are an iconic symbol of long-lasting and undying love, which is why they are commonly used to round out wedding bouquets.
 Fidelity is also a modern meaning of this classic choice, so tucking a few delicate sprigs of baby’s breath into your Valentines Day flower arrangement will show your partner how dedicated you are to them.

 Light red carnations

-For your Valentine’s Day in 2020 try a unique experience in Sydney with your other half, that will touch the heart and inspire blossoming feelings.
+For your Valentine’s Day in 2022 try a unique experience in Sydney with your other half, that will touch the heart and inspire blossoming feelings.
 It will show that you pay attention when you carefully select your flowers in a floral arrangement class and you will both leave feeling closer than ever!
-These experience gifts for her make perfect Valentine’s Day gifts and are also great for those just looking for fun things to do in Sydney for couples!
+These experience gifts for her make perfect Valentines Day gift ideas and are also great for those just looking for fun things to do in Sydney for couples!